teamdeeson/codex/docs/company-policies/social-media-policy.md

 ## Overview.

-**If you wouldn’t say it in front of your boss or a client then don’t say it on public social media.**
+**If you wouldn’t say it in front of your boss or a client, then don’t say it on public social media.**

 The lines between work and personal life can become blurred.